Table of Contents of Article

-(a) Passed an initial aeronautical knowledge test covering the areas of knowledge specified in §107.73(a);
+(a) Passed an initial aeronautical knowledge test covering the areas of knowledge specified in § 107.73;

-(b) Passed a recurrent aeronautical knowledge test covering the areas of knowledge specified in §107.73(b); or
+(b) Completed recurrent training covering the areas of knowledge specified in § 107.73; or

-(c) If a person holds a pilot certificate (other than a student pilot certificate) issued under part 61 of this chapter and meets the flight review requirements specified in §§61.56, passed either an initial or recurrent training course covering the areas of knowledge specified in §107.74(a) or (b) in a manner acceptable to the Administrator.
+(c) If a person holds a pilot certificate (other than a student pilot certificate) issued under part 61 of this chapter and meets the flight review requirements specified in § 61.56, completed training covering the areas of knowledge specified in § 107.74.

 My Commentary on Section 107.65 Aeronautical knowledge recency.